Welcome to Our Town!

 The Town employs a Town Administrator, a Clerk-Treasurer, a Deputy Clerk/Permit Technician, a Public Works Director, 2 Public Works employees, a Building Official, and a Building Inspector.
 Legal, planning, and engineering services are provided by contract.

-The Town’s police force includes a Chief and 12 part time officers who also serve as officers in nearby precincts.
-24 hour emergency coverage is provided by Town officers and the City of Edmonds police.
+The Town’s police force includes a Chief and 4 part time officers who also serve as officers in nearby precincts.
+24 hour coverage is provided by the City of Edmonds police.
 False Alarm responses take up approximately 28% of the police department time; therefore, residents will be charged on a second false alarm call within six months.
 Woodway has a contract with Shoreline Fire Department for fire and emergency medical services.

 Since Woodway is enjoyed as a walking and bicycling community, we place a high priority on keeping our streets safe for our residents and those from surrounding areas.
 Speed laws are strictly enforced.